bigdata-i523/hid327/notebook.md

 * 10/30/17 Copied files to Paper2 folder in GitHub to prepare for uploading paper.
 * 10/31/17 Spent more time writing Paper 2.
 Approximately 75% complete.
 * 11/03/17 Completed writing for Paper 2, but still need to fine tune a couple of areas and check citations.
 * 11/05/17 Paper 2 is ready for review.
 It compiles in ShareLaTeX.
-All files copied over to GitHub,
+All files copied over to GitHub.
+* 11/12/17 Conducted research for my Project, took notes on resources, and outlined my paper.